-Sipke Hoekstra (1976) was born in The Netherlands, in the province of Fryslân.
-At age eight, he took up violin playing, at nine he started composing and at eleven he was admitted to a pre-preparatory training of the Groningen Conservatory.
-There he received his first lessons in theory and solfeggio.
-He had some composition 'sessions' with Rein Ferwerda and Wim Diriwagter as well.
-As a teenager, he became experienced as concertmaster and conductor with the Frysk Jeugdorkest, which played some of his works, as well as a variety of other amateur ensembles.
+Sipke Hoekstra (1976) was born in Leeuwarden, the capital of the province of Fryslân (Frisia), in the Netherlands.
+At age eight, he took up violin playing, started composing at age nine and when he was eleven, he was admitted to the pre-preparatory music training sessions of the Groningen Conservatoire.
+There he received his first lessons in Music Theory and his first lessons in Composition.
+As a teenager, he was appointed leader and deputy conductor of the Frisian Youth Orchestra, which played some of his early works, as did a variety of other amateur and student ensembles.

-After graduating high school, Hoekstra studied Classical Violin and General History (Groningen University) for a while, but would eventually find himself receiving a doctoral degree in Musicology (2006) at Utrecht University.
-In the meanwhile, being still autodidact, he already had produced a significant amount of music, including a symphony, two string quartets, a mass and songs.
-Between 2007 and 2008 he took private lessons in 16th and 17th century counterpoint with the late Dr. Gert Oost.
-In 2010 he was admitted to the Utrecht Conservatory of Music, where he studied Composition with the Dutch composer Caroline Ansink.
+After graduating from secondary school, Hoekstra first studied Classical Violin (ArtEZ Institute of the Arts) and then History (Groningen University) for a while.
+He then studied Musicology at Utrecht University, in which he received his doctoral degree in 2006.
+In the meantime, he had already produced a significant amount of works, including a Symphony, two String Quartets, a Mass and a variety of songs.
+In 2007 and 2008 he took private lessons in Renaissance and Baroque Counterpoint with the late Dr. Gert Oost.
+Finally, in 2010 he studied Composition with the Dutch composer Caroline Ansink at the Utrecht Conservatoire.

 © Linus Harms